Generating High Customer Lifetime Value (CLV) Leads with Affiliate Marketing

 In gathering analytics such as these, marketers enable themselves to derive the average lifetime value of their ideal customer.

 Defining a Target Audience

 Once marketers define what an ideal CLV is for their customers, the next consideration is to determine a target audience.
-Within every form of digital marketing, including performance marketing in which marketers only pay for real conversions using a CPA pricing model, the more defined your audience the more effective your program or campaign will be.
+Within every form of digital marketing, the more defined your audience the more effective your program or campaign will be.
 Asking questions such as what the target consumer does for a living, what their average household income is, and what their hobbies are can help to construct a target demographic, and, on a larger scale, the target audience.
-By outlining what the target audience looks like, marketers can better understand which type of partners should be recruited to run the campaign.
+By outlining what the target audience looks like, marketers can better understand which type of affiliate partners should be recruited to run the campaign.
 Additionally, the target audience can help marketers structure creative according to the user, as well as providing affiliate partners with the creative assets that are most likely to resonate with your desired consumers.

 Although it can be tempting to approve any and all affiliate partners that apply to join the campaign, it is in the best interest of the marketer to remain selective.
-Partners need to demonstrate that they’re capable of driving traffic that results in quality leads, not just volume.
-A handful of partners that are consistently driving qualified leads to your campaign is better than dozens of partners who are driving irrelevant traffic, as this can lower your overall conversion rate and lower CLV considerably.
-Additionally, by employing the help of an experienced Network or Agency, marketers can ensure only the top-performing partners will be recruited to join their campaigns.
+Affiliate partners need to demonstrate that they’re capable of driving traffic that results in quality leads, not just volume.
+A handful of affiliates that are consistently driving qualified leads to your campaign is better than dozens of affiliate partners who are driving irrelevant traffic, as this can lower your overall conversion rate and lower CLV considerably.
+By employing the help of an experienced Agency, marketers can ensure only the top-performing affiliate partners will be recruited.

 Applying Machine Learning to CLV